Gastroenterology

 About Division Chief

-He has been honored with the VA chapter 2022 ACP Community Education Award, Master of the ACP (2018) and was previously honored as Master of the ACG(2013).
+He has been honored with the VA chapter 2022 ACP Community Education Award, Master of the ACP (2018), and was previously honored as Master of the ACG(2013).
 In 2012, he was acknowledged as the invited lecturer at the National Institutes of Health as a “Great Teacher” (first non-NIH GI physician).
-He has been honored with the highest award from the ACG with the 2013 Berk/Fise Award (distinguished contributions to clinical gastroenterology over a significant period of time), as well as the 2015 William D Carey ACG Governors award (reserved for an exceptional individual who has served the Board and the College with distinction) and the highest award from the American College of Gastroenterology-2021 Samuel Weis award (presented periodically, and not necessarily annually, to a Fellow or Master of the College in recognition of outstanding career service to the ACG and contributions to the field of gastroenterology).
-In 2016 he was honored as with American Gastroenterology Association “Distinguished Educator” Award.
-He has been honored as “Master of Gastroenterology” and “Presidential Award” by the VA GI Society and in 2000, he received the EVMS Distinguished Internal Medicine Faculty Award and in 2014 the EVMS Dean’s Outstanding Faculty Award.
+He has been honored with the highest award from the ACG with the 2013 Berk/Fise Award (distinguished contributions to clinical gastroenterology over a significant period), as well as the 2015 William D Carey ACG Governors Award (reserved for an exceptional individual who has served the Board and the College with distinction) and the highest award from the American College of Gastroenterology-2021 Samuel Weis award (presented periodically, and not necessarily annually, to a Fellow or Master of the College in recognition of outstanding career service to the ACG and contributions to the field of gastroenterology).
+In 2016 he was honored with the American Gastroenterology Association “Distinguished Educator” Award.
+He has been honored with “The Master of Gastroenterology” and “The Presidential Award” by the VA GI Society and in 2000, he received the Distinguished Internal Medicine Faculty Award and in 2014 the Dean’s Outstanding Faculty Award.

 He served on the American Board of Internal Medicine (Gastroenterology) Board of Examiners (2012-2017) and was reappointed to the Maintenance of Certification ABIM Board 2020- 2021.
-He is the past co-editor of Reviews in Gastroenterological Disorders, Journal Medicine and section editor for the American Journal of Gastroenterology.
+He is the past co-editor of Reviews in Gastroenterological Disorders, Journal Medicine, and section editor for the American Journal of Gastroenterology.
 He is the past co-editor of the American College of Gastroenterology Education Universe (2009-2015), GI section editor (2000- present) for Medscape Gastroenterology, Medscape GI Viewpoints, and Medscape GI Consultant Corner, and was the esophageal section editor for Journal Watch Gastroenterology (New England Journal of Medicine (2000-2018).

 He directed the first published study in the world on the colonoscopy for colon cancer screening (1988).
 Additionally, he was the physician who worked with Virginia State Senator Emily Couric to put through the historic first legislation to mandate colon cancer screening with colonoscopy as the preferred standard.
 This initiative first in Virginia, has set the model for other states which have followed with similar legislation mandating CRC screening.